 Yet, businesses struggle with email marketing.
 Why?
 Because of these email marketing mistakes that you do (knowingly or unknowingly).

-Here are five email marketing mistakes people (and businesses) do and you shouldn’t:
+Here are seven email marketing mistakes people (and businesses) do and you shouldn’t.

 There are two broad mistakes overall when it comes to email campaigns: sending too many emails or not sending emails at all.